What is HIV?

 - Sweating during the night

 The above symptoms can last from a few days to several weeks.
 A person with HIV often experiences no symptoms, feels healthy, and appears healthy.

 Prevention of AIDS

-HIV infection can be detected with the help of a test called ELISA which stands for ‘Enzyme Linked Immuno Sorbent Assay’.
-AIDS is incurable; thus, HIV prevention is the wisest option.
-As we have already discussed causes of AIDS, the prevention can be deduced from them.
+HIV’s infection can be detected with the help of a test called ELISA which stands for ‘Enzyme Linked Immuno Sorbent Assay’.
+AIDS is incurable, so far; thus, HIV prevention is the wisest option.
+As we have already discussed the causes of AIDS, the prevention can be deduced from them.

-For example – Using disposable needles, practicing safe sex, i.e., use of protection like condoms, regular health checkups and monitoring blood transfusion and pregnancy.
+For example – Using disposable needles, practising safe sex, i.e., use of protection like condoms, regular health check-ups and monitoring blood transfusion and pregnancy.

-Another important factor is the awareness about AIDS.
+Another important factor is the awareness of AIDS.
 As it does not spread by mere physical contact, the infected persons should not be discriminated and must be treated in a friendly manner.